isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Art Club.md

 </tr>
 </tbody>
 </table>
-<p>Our Executive Committee leaders play a crucial role in guiding the club’s
+<br>Our Executive Committee leaders play a crucial role in guiding the club’s
 growth and direction.
 They sharpen their leadership skills by leading major initiatives such as Xin-play, which fosters dynamic partnerships with primary schools.
-They also oversee key events like Art Jamming sessions, Open House, and the Secondary 1 CCA orientation, ensuring new students feel welcomed through creative bonding activities and immersive arts programs.</p>
+They also oversee key events like Art Jamming sessions, Open House, and the Secondary 1 CCA orientation, ensuring new students feel welcomed through creative bonding activities and immersive arts programs.
-<p>In collaboration with our members, these leaders also organize the Upcycling
+<br><br>In collaboration with our members, these leaders also organize the Upcycling
 Competition for Secondary 1 students.
-This event not only teaches the principles of upcycling but also inspires participants to create innovative and practical upcycled products.</p>
+This event not only teaches the principles of upcycling but also inspires participants to create innovative and practical upcycled products.<br><br>
 <strong>Student Leaders</strong><br>
 <strong>President</strong>: Ng Xue En, Chloe&nbsp;
 <br><strong>Vice Presidents</strong>: Tiana Shashi De Silva, Aura Airwan
 <br><strong>Heads Of Managements: </strong>Wang Yu Qi Kailyn, Lee Ze Hui,
-Hasikka D/O T Shanker, Ives Low Hong Yi<p></p>
+Hasikka D/O T Shanker, Ives Low Hong Yi<br><br>
-<p><strong>Student Committee: </strong>Alicia, Sidd, Jia Wei, Alex, Yu Ting,
+<strong>Student Committee: </strong>Alicia, Sidd, Jia Wei, Alex, Yu Ting,
-Chanidapa Palagawong</p>
+Chanidapa Palagawong
-<p><strong>Artistic Excellence:</strong>
+<br><br><strong>Artistic Excellence:</strong>
 <br>Members of XAC take pride in representing our school in a variety of arts
 competitions, continually refining their artistic skills and creative expression.
 We actively engage in art initiatives, seizing every opportunity to showcase